opendilab/LightZero/lzero/model/unizero_world_models/README.md

-# UniZero World Model

-## Position Encoding
+## Position Encoding in UniZero World Model

-This section provides an overview of the position encoding strategies used in the UniZero World Model.
-Two configurable options are supported based on the setting of `self.config.rotary_emb`:
+This section provides a detailed explanation of the position encoding strategies used in the UniZero world model and presents two configurable options based on the value of the configuration parameter `self.config.rotary_emb`.

-- **nn.Embedding (Absolute Position Encoding)**
-- **ROPE (Relative Position Encoding)**

-### 1. nn.Embedding (Absolute Position Encoding)

-When `self.config.rotary_emb` is set to **False**, the model uses `nn.Embedding` for position encoding.
-This method includes:

-- **Embedding Initialization:**
-  A positional embedding layer is initialized with `nn.Embedding`, which maps each position index to a fixed-size embedding vector.

-- **Context Length Limitation:**
-  Due to the context length constraints, the model retains only the most recent steps in the key-value cache (kv_cache).

-- **Position Embedding Correction**
-  When reusing `kv_cache`, the position embeddings need to be reset to start from zero.
-The embeddings are adjusted using `pos_emb_diff_k` and `pos_emb_diff_v` to simulate the effect of relative position encoding.
-For example:

-  - Suppose the inference length calculation is `5 * 2 = 10`, then the current position encoding in `kv_cache` would be:
-    ```
-    0, 1, 2, 3, 4, 5, 6, 7, 8, 9
-    ```
-  - When adding new data requires removing the first 2 steps from `kv_cache`, the remaining position encoding would be:
-    ```
-    2, 3, 4, 5, 6, 7, 8, 9
-    ```
-  - Directly using the original data at this point would lead to duplicated or incorrect position encoding, such as:
-    ```
-    2, 3, 4, 5, 6, 7, 8, 9, 8, 9
-    ```
-  - To solve this issue, the implementation corrects the position encoding in `kv_cache` by resetting it to:
-    ```
-    0, 1, 2, 3, 4, 5, 6, 7
-    ```

-### 2. ROPE (Relative Position Encoding)

-When `self.config.rotary_emb` is set to **True**, the model adopts ROPE for position encoding.
-Key aspects include:

-- **ROPE Initialization:**
-  Precomputed frequency components are used to apply rotary positional embeddings to the query and key tensors.

-- **Indexing by Episode Timestep:**
-  Positions are indexed by the episode’s timestep where both the state (`s`) and action (`a`) count as two steps.

-- **ROPE Principle:**
-  The mechanism is based on the paper [RoFormer: Enhanced Transformer with Rotary Position Embedding](https://arxiv.org/abs/2104.09864).

-#### Performance and Application

-- **nn.Embedding:**
-  Performs better in environments with short-term dependencies (e.g., Pong, DMC Cartpole-Swingup).

-- **ROPE:**
-  Provides greater flexibility and scalability, making it suitable for environments with long-term dependencies.
+> **Configuration Options:**
+> - When `self.config.rotary_emb = False`, **Absolute Position Encoding** (based on `nn.Embedding`) is used.
+> - When `self.config.rotary_emb = True`, **Relative Position Encoding** (based on ROPE) is used.

 ---

-### Conclusion

-The UniZero World Model provides configurable options for position encoding, allowing users to choose between absolute (nn.Embedding) and relative (ROPE) approaches based on their environment’s needs.
-The correction mechanism in the nn.Embedding approach ensures consistency in the kv_cache when new data is appended, while ROPE offers enhanced flexibility for longer dependency settings.
+### 1. Absolute Position Encoding (Based on `nn.Embedding`)

+When the configuration parameter `self.config.rotary_emb` is set to **False**, the model uses `nn.Embedding` for position encoding.
+The implementation process involves the following steps:

+#### 1.1 Embedding Layer Initialization

+- **Initialization:**
+  An embedding layer is instantiated using `nn.Embedding`, which maps each position index in the sequence to a fixed-dimensional embedding vector.

+#### 1.2 Context Length Restriction

+- **kv_cache Management:**
+  Due to the limitation of context length (`context_length`), the model retains only the most recent `<context_length>` steps when caching key-value pairs (kv_cache) to ensure computational efficiency and manageable memory consumption.

+#### 1.3 Position Embedding Correction

+When reusing the kv_cache, directly utilizing historical position vectors may lead to duplicated or erroneous indices, causing confusion in the model's interpretation of sequence positions.
+To address this problem, a position embedding correction mechanism is introduced:

+- **Problem Description:**
+  Suppose that during inference, the total number of steps is computed as `5 * 2 = 10`, yielding an initial kv_cache with position indices:
+  `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`

+  When new data arrives, removing the first 2 steps from the kv_cache leaves:
+  `2, 3, 4, 5, 6, 7, 8, 9`

+  If these indices are concatenated directly, it might cause duplicate or incorrect indices, for example:
+  `2, 3, 4, 5, 6, 7, 8, 9, 8, 9`

+- **Correction Plan:**
+  To prevent the above issue, the model resets the position indices in the kv_cache to a contiguous sequence, such as:
+  `0, 1, 2, 3, 4, 5, 6, 7`

+This mechanism effectively simulates the behavior of relative position encoding, ensuring that errors do not accumulate during kv_cache reuse.

+---

+### 2. Relative Position Encoding (Based on ROPE)

+When the configuration parameter `self.config.rotary_emb` is set to **True**, the model adopts ROPE (Rotary Position Embedding) for position encoding.
+The main features and implementation process of ROPE are as follows:

+#### 2.1 ROPE Initialization

+- **Precalculation of Frequency Components:**
+  Frequency components are precalculated and applied to the query and key tensors through a rotational position embedding, directly incorporating positional information into the self-attention computation.

+#### 2.2 Episode Time Step-based Indexing

+- **Indexing Approach:**
+  Each position index is assigned based on the episode’s time step.
+  For example, when states (`s`) and actions (`a`) alternate, each time step occupies two position indices.
+  Suppose a game consists of 50 steps with states and actions in sequence:
+  `(s₁, a₁, s₂, a₂, ..., s₅₀, a₅₀)`

+  The corresponding position indices would be:
+  `1, 2, 3, 4, ..., 99, 100`

+#### 2.3 Principles of ROPE

+- **Theoretical Basis:**
+  The design of ROPE is inspired by the paper [RoFormer: Enhanced Transformer with Rotary Position Embedding](https://arxiv.org/abs/2104.09864).
+  This method not only encodes absolute positions using a rotation matrix but also directly integrates relative positional information into the self-attention computation, thereby achieving:
+  - Greater flexibility (adjustable sequence length);
+  - A gradual decay in inter-token dependency with increasing relative distance;
+  - Compatibility with relative position encoding in linear self-attention architectures.

+#### 3 Performance and Applications

+  In environments with shorter dependency relationships (such as Pong or DMC Cartpole-Swingup), the performance of absolute position encoding and ROPE is similar.
+  However, in scenarios that involve longer dependencies, ROPE demonstrates enhanced flexibility and scalability, making it particularly suitable for managing long-range dependency issues in more complex environments.